littleroot/webgen/README.md

 ### The `ref` attribute

-Refs allow access to an element of your component from Go code.
+Adding a `ref` attribute to an element allows for easy access to that element from Go code.
 For instance, you might want a reference to an element in your component in order to set its `textContent` dynamically or to add an event listener.

 ```html
 <div class="Notification">